EPI Frequently Asked Questions

 Q. What happens after being accepted into the program?

-A. Once accepted into SCF's ACP, applicants must:
+A. Once accepted into SCF's EPI, applicants must:

 (1) Submit an official application to SCF